juansanzone/MLBusinessComponents/README.md

 - Feel free to contribute or send feedback.
 Fork this project and propose your own fixes, suggestions and open a pull request with the changes.

 ## 👨🏻‍💻 Author
-- Juan Sanzone / @juansanzone
+- Juan Sanzone / juan.sanzone@mercadolibre.com
-- Esteban Boffa / @eboffa
+- Esteban Boffa / esteban.boffa@mercadolibre.com

 ## 👮🏻 License